developer-vs/android_things_weather_app/README.md

 units metric, imperial.
 When you do not use units parameter, format is Standard by default.

-#### Temperature is available in Fahrenheit, Celsius and Kelvin units:
+### Temperature is available in Fahrenheit, Celsius and Kelvin units:

     • For temperature in Fahrenheit use `units=imperial`
     • For temperature in Celsius use `units=metric`

-• Temperature in **Kelvin is used by default**, no need to use units parameter in API call
+    • Temperature in "Kelvin is used by default", no need to use units parameter in API call

+### In MainActivity.java add information abot your city:
+    cityName = "London";
+    countryName = "UK";
+    temperatureUnit = "metric";

+    // Only for test
+    private String apiKey = "b6907d289e10d714a6e88b30761fae22";

 #### Links